-Fear of success is irrational - who would be afraid of being successful?! - but it’s also more common than people think.
-But how do you deal with this irrational, yet common fear of success?
+Fear of success seems totally irrational but it’s more common than people think.
+In fact, it might keep you from living your best life and reaching your potential.
+So how do you deal with this irrational, yet common fear of success?

 The fear of success isn’t generally about success itself, but rather the consequences of it.
 Being successful opens us up to criticism, brings new responsibilities, and can lead to social exclusion.
-Imposter syndrome is also often related to the phenomenon of fear of success.
-This means that dealing with it is a matter of creating and maintaining supportive social relationships, managing stress, boosting your self-esteem, and seeking professional help if you need to.
+Striving to be successful also means the possibility of failure, which is scary too.

 In this article, I will take a closer look at where the fear of success comes from, and more importantly, how to deal with it.